|San José State University|

 modes are also called degrees of freedom.

-It is well known that the masses of nucleons are not simply the sum of the masses of its quarks.
+It is well known that the masses of nucleons cannot be simply the sum of the masses of its quarks.
 The mass of the positive pion meson, which consists of an Up quark and the anti-quark Down quark is a small fraction of the masses of the nucleons.
-Nevertheless consider what the masses of the nucleons implies about the masses of the quarks.
+Nevertheless consider what the masses of the nucleons imply about the masses of the quarks.
 Let mU and mD be the masses of the Up and Down quarks, respectively.
 Then

 Thus mD/mU=1.00526.
 So essentially mD =mU.